-It was fellow Sky Sports presenter Bill Arthur's brush with prostate cancer that inspired Jeff Stelling to take up his multi-marathon march for Prostate Cancer UK.
-The rugby league-reporting stalwart tells us why he's proud to be joining his friend and a whole host of other rugby legends on day two of Jeff's March...
+It was fellow Sky Sports presenter Bill Arthur's brush with prostate cancer that inspired Jeff Stelling to take up his original multi-marathon march for Prostate Cancer UK.
+The rugby league-reporting stalwart tells us why he's proud to be joining his friend and a whole host of other sporting legends once again for this year's March for Men.

 At the time, Bill felt very lucky that his cancer had not spread beyond the prostate.
 Like many men in his position, Bill faced an array of treatment options and this is when he first came across Prostate Cancer UK.